kercheval/GradleCMPlugin/README.md

 <p>
 Single repository workflows are a bit unusual when using a DVCS (like Git or Mercurial), but there are some use cases for this.
-When true, the init and merge targets will not attempt to synchronize repositories with origins (present or not).
+When true, the init and merge tasks will not attempt to synchronize repositories with origins (present or not).
 When this variable is set to false, all changes to repositories made by this plugin will be synchronized with the origin repository (fetch, merge, push and tag